UniqueNetwork/evm-coder/README.md

 	}
 }

+struct Struct {
+	a uint8;
+	b string;
+}

+enum Enum {
+	First,
+	Second,
+	Third
+}

+/// Optional value
+struct OptionUint256 {
+	/// Shows the status of accessibility of value bool status;
+	/// Actual value if `status` is true uint256 value;
+}

 /// @title A contract that allows you to work with collections.
-/// @dev the ERC-165 identifier for this interface is 0xf8d61b59 contract CustomContract is Dummy, ERC165 {
+/// @dev the ERC-165 identifier for this interface is 0x738a0043 contract CustomContract is Dummy, ERC165 {
 	/// @dev EVM selector for this function is: 0x5465a527,
 	///  or in textual repr: doSome(bool)